Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Introduction

 In a Markov decision process (MDP), an agent must make decisions in a sequence while facing uncertainty.
 In this situation, some parameters of the MDP, such as the transition probabilities and costs, may be unknown and must be estimated from available data.
 The problem then becomes how to determine the best course of action, given the limited or possibly absent data, in order to minimize the expected total cost and optimize the decision-making process under these uncertain parameters.

-An alternative approach to addressing the epistemic uncertainty in MDP is through the use of distributionally robust MDPs (DR-MDPs, \cite{xu2010distributionally}).
-This method considers the unknown parameters as random variables and assumes that their distributions belong to an ambiguity set determined by the available data.
+An alternative approach to addressing the epistemic uncertainty in MDP is through the use of distributionally robust MDPs (DR-MDP, \citet{xu2010distributionally}).
+It considers unknown parameters as random variables and assumes that their distributions belong to an ambiguity set determined by the available data.
 The optimal policy is then found by minimizing the expected total cost using the most adversarial distribution within this ambiguity set.
 However, these distributionally robust approaches may lead to overly conservative solutions that do not perform well in scenarios that are more likely to occur than the worst case.
-Additionally, the DR-MDP framework does not explicitly incorporate the dynamics of the problem, as the distribution of the unknown parameters does not depend on the data process, and is therefore not time consistent, as noted in \cite{shapiro2021tutorial}.
-In light of these limitations, \cite{lin2022bayesian} proposes a Bayesian risk MDP (BR-MDP) framework to address epistemic uncertainty in MDPs.
-This approach stems from the static stochastic optimization literature \cite{wu2018bayesian, zhou2015simulation} and involves using a nested risk functional based on the Bayesian posterior distributions, which are updated using all available data at each stage in the process.
-However, the alpha-function approximation algorithm proposed in \cite{lin2022bayesian} only applies to finite-horizon MDPs and provides an upper bound on the exact value, without any theoretical guarantee on the gap.
+Additionally, the DR-MDP framework does not explicitly incorporate the dynamics of the problem, as the distribution of the unknown parameters does not depend on the data process, and is therefore not time-consistent, as noted by \citet{shapiro2021tutorial}.
+In light of these limitations, \citet{lin2022bayesian} propose a Bayesian risk MDP (BR-MDP) framework to address epistemic uncertainty in MDPs.
+However, the approximation algorithm proposed by \citet{lin2022bayesian} only applies to finite-horizon MDPs and does not scale well with long horizon.
+It only provides an upper bound on the exact value function, without any theoretical guarantee on the gap.

-In this paper, we reformulate the considered problem as a bilevel difference convex programming (DCP) such that we can employ the powerful optimization methods for DCP to solve infinite-horizon BR-MDP.
+We reformulate the considered BR-MDP as a bilevel difference convex program (DCP) such that we can employ the powerful optimization methods for DCP to solve infinite-horizon BR-MDP.
 Since the space of posterior distributions (beliefs) is uncountably infinite, we approximate the bilevel DCP by considering only a subset of posterior distributions.
-Although the DCP is approximate, we show that its solution is a lower bound on the optimal exact value function.
-Using the representation of a finite state controller of the resulting policy, we further show an upper bound on the optimal exact value function.
-We then develop an iterative approach to reduce the gap between upper and lower bounds by incrementally generating new sets of posterior distributions, and show the convergence of the proposed algorithm.
+Although the DCP is approximate, we show that its solution is a lower bound on the exact optimal value function.
+Using the representation of a finite state controller of the resulting policy, we further show an upper bound on the exact optimal value function.
+We develop an iterative approach to reduce the gap between upper and lower bounds by incrementally generating new sets of posterior distributions, and show the convergence of the proposed algorithm.